Is IPv6 implemented by the service provider?

-There are several ways to implement IPv6 into existing infrastructure.
+There are several ways to implement IPv6 into the existing infrastructure.
 The most common ways are the following:

-- IPv4v6 Dual-Stack – dual (simultaneous) IPv4 and IPv6 support;
+- IPv4v6 Dual-Stack – dual (simultaneous) IPv4 and IPv6 support

-- NAT64 – translation of IPv6 address space to IPv4 ones or vice versa;
+- NAT64 – translation of IPv6 address space to IPv4 ones or vice versa

 - IPv6 tunneling within existing IPv4.

 Each way has both advantages and disadvantages, but IPv4v6 Dual-Stack is the most promising.

 And what about DNS?
 Everything is simple there.
 The IPv4 address record for the domain name is a type A record.
 For IPv6, it was suggested to name the record type as A6, which was later renamed to AAAA.

 The next challenge with the transition to IPv6 is the protocol support by the client equipment.
 Whereas the modern operating systems fully support IPv6, home routers, for example, might not support IPv6.
 And there is а number of reasons for this: